What is the difference between a cough and a chest infection?

 Prevention

-- Frequent handwashing after coughing or sneezing.
+- Washing your hands frequently, especially after coughing or sneezing.

 - Covering your mouth and nose with a tissue when coughing or sneezing.